What Is Tax Avoidance?

 “Common tax avoidance strategies include donating appreciated assets instead of cash, Section 179 expense for business equipment purchases, and Roth conversions to pay taxes in years when your income is lower,” said Jacob T. Rothman, a financial advisor at Rothman Investment Management.

-Tax avoidance strategies follow tax laws that are put in place to help encourage certain actions, such as investing or getting an education.
+Tax avoidance strategies follow tax laws that are put in place to help encourage certain actions, such as investing or pursuing higher education.
 Tax laws are created in Congress and signed into law by the president.

 The U.S. Internal Revenue Code (IRC) is extremely complex, as many layers of tax laws have been added or amended over the years.
 This makes it difficult for average Americans to take advantage of many tax avoidance strategies.
-Find a licensed tax professional to assist with personal and business taxes.
-They will get you the most out of the tax laws in place.
+Finding a licensed tax professional to assist with personal and business taxes can help you get the most out of the tax laws in place.

 • Claiming the child tax credit